viniciusban/awesomemess.com/index.md

   - Walking on water and developing software from a specification are easy if both are frozen — Edward V Berard
   - Drink water
   - It is better to be silent and thought a fool, than to speak and remove all doubt — Silvan Engel
+  - An evolving system increases its complexity unless work is done to reduce it — Meir Lehman
 ---